Enselic/assert-or-bless/README.md

 ### Audit the code

 This crate is ~30 lines of code.
-Audit it with the following one-liner, but make sure you follow to the [crates.io Data Access Policy](https://crates.io/data-access):
+Audit with the following one-liner, but make sure you follow to the [crates.io Data Access Policy](https://crates.io/data-access):

 ```sh
 curl -H "User-Agent: $USER at $HOST" \